technology.bigb

 = Early centralization is the source of much evil

-{parent=Centralized and descentralized architecture}
+{parent=Centralized and decentralized architecture}

 {tag=You aren't gonna need it}